dbworkload/dbworkload/docs/installation.md

 `dbworkload` dependencies are installed automatically by the `pip` tool.

-It has run successfully on Ubuntu 20.04+, MacOSX on both Intel and Apple silicone.
+It has run successfully on Ubuntu 20.04+, MacOSX on both Intel and Apple silicon.

 ## dbworkload installation